yegor256/blog/_drafts/_vesting.md

 Most startups don't have enough cash to pay programmers as much as they deserve, [unfortunately]({% pst 2016/jan/2016-01-12-good-programmers-dont-work-for-equity %}) (or maybe not).
-Instead of cash, startups give their early employees [shares of stock](https://en.wikipedia.org/wiki/Stock#Shares), which they will be able to either
-1) sell in a few years and become <del>millionaires</del> billionaires, or 2) throw away and remain nobodies.
+Instead of cash, startups give their early employees [shares of stock](https://en.wikipedia.org/wiki/Stock#Shares), which they will be able to either 1) sell in a few years and become <del>millionaires</del> billionaires, or 2) throw away and remain nobodies.
 It's a
 [common practice](https://www.quora.com/Do-founders-vest/answer/Charlie-Cheever).
-The question, however, is what are the right procedure and the optimal algorithm to transfer those shares to programmers.
+The question, however, is what is the right procedure, and the optimal algorithm, to transfer those shares to programmers.
-When exactly they become shareholders?
+When exactly do they become shareholders?
 What is the formula?

 <!--more-->